wandb/docs/docs/support/overflows_maximum_values_error.md

 tags:
 - workspaces
 ---
-If you see this error, add `?workspace=clear` to the end of the URL and press enter.
-This should take you to a cleared version of your project page workspace and solve the issue.
+To resolve this error, add `?workspace=clear` to the end of the URL and press Enter.
+This action directs you to a cleared version of the project page workspace.